OpenARDF/Radio-O-Manager/README.md

 - SportIdent BSM 7 / BSM 8 reader
 - USB to OTG adaper
 - Bluetooth printer for ticket printout

+## Installation and tutorial
+A detailed tutorial with images on how to install and use the app is available in the [wiki](https://github.com/kolskypavel/ARDF-Manager/wiki).

 ## Support
 ### Competition formats